 Schema Annotations for Linked Avro Data (SALAD)

-Salad schema describes rules for preprocessing, structural validation, and link checking for documents described by a Salad schema.
-Salad features for rich data modeling such as inheritance, template specialization, object identifiers, object references, documentation generation, and transformation to RDF.
+Salad is a schema language for describing JSON or YAML structured linked data documents.
+Salad schema describes rules for preprocessing, structural validation, and hyperlink checking for documents described by a Salad schema.
+Salad supports rich data modeling with inheritance, template specialization, object identifiers, object references, documentation generation, code generation, and transformation to RDF.
 Salad provides a bridge between document and record oriented data modeling and the Semantic Web.

 To install from source: